 Delegation is a critical skill if you are planning to scale up your business.
 You cannot do everything and grow.
 I wanted to give you 4 Simple Steps Before Delegating Your Next Task:

 - Document the correct way to perform this task.
 Step-by-step, including Quality Control Standards every step of the way.

 - Clearly specify the expected result.
 Remember the classic – who, what, when, where, why and how!

 - Have someone follow your steps, review and then make necessary adjustments.
-This will allow you an opportunity to address all confusion and fill the gaps.
+Until you’ve addressed all confusion and filled the gaps.
 You don’t want to micro-manage, but make sure you are kept in the loop for performance purposes.

 - Add the Task to Your Operations Manual!
 Once you are satisfied with the above documented tasks and processes, give it to the team member you want to delegate the task to, train them on the system and then add it to your Operations Manual.